 What was your first experience climbing?

 When I was 19 I moved to Moab, Utah from Somerset, Kentucky.
 Moab rocked my world!
-I came here and started living myself to death.
 My first real experience with rock climbing was seeing climbers at Wall Street, which is a road side climbing area in Moab.
 All I could think was that I had to get up there, on the rock.
-I took what measly amount of money I had in my bank account and blew it all at the local gear shop.
-But being a new climber, I didn’t have a belay!
-Luckily, my friend’s daughter was competent- and best of all - willing to belay in exchange for ice cream.
-I’ve since found dedicated belay partners, and my obsession with climbing has only grown stronger.
+I took what measly amount of money I had in my bank account and blew it all at the local gear shop, Gearheads.
+Since then I’ve climbed all over the world and have been absolutely stoked.

 What is your favorite type of climbing?